 Events and Racing

 Cycling New Zealand and College Sports manage the road riding season to coincide with the European racing season.
 As such, cycling in NZ is a winter sport.
-Auckland Secondary Schools Mountain Biking manage the MTB season.
-There are several SPC Events and organised races done during the year, as follows:
+There are several SPC Events and organised races completed during the year.